rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mint_julep.md

 ![](/cocktail-images/mint_julep.jpeg)

-## Directions for how to make a Mint julep
+## Directions for how to make the Mint julep

 1. In a highball glass, gently muddle 4 mint leaves, 1 teaspoon of powdered sugar, and 2 teaspoons of water.
 2. Fill the glass with cracked ice.